BartMassey/invpend/README.md

   generations.
 This script requires `gnuplot`, available in Debian.

+There is also an X version that displays some graphics.
+It requires `pkg-config`, `libcairo-dev` and `libxcb-util0-dev`.
+Say `make xinvpend`.
+I don't remember how it works.

 This program is licensed under the "MIT License".
 Please see the file `COPYING` in this distribution for license terms.